Skip to content

 Identify the eligible races

-The offer typically applies to specific televised races rather than the whole card.
+The offer typically applies to specific televised races rather than the whole card, and each eligible race must have a minimum of 5 runners.
 Read the T&Cs carefully and list out which races qualify.
-Multi-race festivals are ideal because you get several bites at the cherry in one afternoon.
+Multi-race festivals are ideal because you get several bites at the cherry in one afternoon — just remember that only the first bet you place on each race is eligible.

 3